n132/n132.github.io/_posts/2020-03-12-Tcache-stashing-unlink-atk.md

 	            }
 		}
 ```
-there is an example to help understanding the code showed:
+there is an example to help understanding:
 1. small bin[0x90] : 0x55555555a000 --> 0x55555555b000 && tcache[0x90](0) : 0
 2. calloc(0x88)
-3. small-bin First in first out, so we will get chunk at 0x55555555b000
+3. FIFO, we will get chunk at 0x55555555b000
 4. smallbin[0x90].tc_idx == 0x0 is less than 0x7 so chunk at  0x55555555a000 will be stashed into tache[0x90]
 5. small bin[0x90] : none && tcache[0x90](1) : 0x55555555a000

-we can use the unlink-option in this procedure.

 # one_punch_man
 an amazing punch of hitcon 2019.
 ## Analysis
-UAF in delect function.
+UAF in delete function.
 ```amd64
 void __fastcall del(__int64 a1, __int64 a2)
 {